 At last but not the least, Rajasthan is the jewel in India’s crown.
 From fairy-tale palaces and epic forts to colorful festivals and wildlife encounters, this is India at its vibrant best.
 So, enjoy your stay and do share your experience as the Rajasthan tourism add says “Jaane Kya Dikh Jaaye ! “.

 Being a blogger, I always try to come up with news and information which might help you to plan your next trip.
 But sometimes it becomes hard to keep a track of everything.
-So if you have any other details that you want to share with the world of travelers you can mail me at firstname.lastname@example.org
+So if you have any other details that you want to share with the world then mail me

 Or can connect me on my Facebook or Instagram pages.